 Maria Elena Bottazzi, Ph.D.

-Maria Elena Bottazzi, Ph.D., is an internationally recognized tropical and emerging disease vaccinologist, global health advocate and cocreator of a COVID-19 vaccine technology that led to the development of Corbevax in India and IndoVac in Indonesia, with approximately 100 million doses delivered.
-She pioneers and leads the advancement of a robust infectious and tropical disease vaccine portfolio, tackling diseases that affect disproportionally the world’s poorest populations, including coronavirus, hookworm, schistosomiasis, and Chagas.
+Maria Elena Bottazzi, Ph.D., is an internationally recognized vaccinologist and global health advocate, best known as cocreator of the COVID-19 vaccine technology behind Corbevax (India) and IndoVac (Indonesia), with around 100 million doses delivered.
+She leads efforts to develop vaccines for diseases disproportionately affecting the world’s poorest populations, including coronavirus, hookworm, schistosomiasis, and Chagas disease.

-Dr. Bottazzi has established innovative partnerships in Latin America, Middle East and Southeast Asia, making significant contributions to innovative educational & research programs, catalyzing policies and disseminating science information to reach a diverse set of audiences.
-She is a member of the US National Academy of Medicine (NAM) and former Emerging Leader in Health and Medicine Scholar, a Leshner Leadership Institute Public Engagement Fellow in Infectious Diseases of the American Association for the Advancement of Science and a Hedwig van Ameringen Executive Leadership in Academic Medicine (ELAM) Fellow.
+Dr. Bottazzi has forged innovative partnerships across Latin America, the Middle East, and Southeast Asia, advancing research, education, science communication, and policy.
+She is a member of the U.S. National Academy of Medicine, a former Emerging Leader in Health and Medicine Scholar, a Leshner Leadership Public Engagement Fellow, and a Hedwig van Ameringen ELAM Fellow.

 As global thought-leader Dr. Bottazzi has received national and international highly regarded awards, has more than 250 scientific papers and participated in more than 300 conferences worldwide.
 In 2023, she was awarded the Vilcek-Gold Award for Humanism in Healthcare and the Rachael Schneerson - John Robbins Prize.
 For three years in a row, Forbes selected Dr. Bottazzi as one of 100 Most Powerful Women in Central America.
 In 2022, alongside Dr. Peter Hotez, she was nominated by Texas Congresswoman Lizzie Fletcher for the Nobel Peace Prize.